First Lieutenant Alonzo H. Cushing

 Cushing received a posthumous brevet promotion to lieutenant colonel and was buried at West Point.
 He lies next to John Buford and Benjamin "Grimes" Davis.

 After 151 years Cushing has finally been awarded the Medal of Honor.
-The medal was awarded in a ceremony on September 15, 2014.
+The medal was awarded in a White House ceremony on Thursday, November 6, 2014.